Flow Pedagogy | Phoenix Support For Educators

 About

-This workshop invites educators to explore the concept of flow as a pedagogical tool for designing learning environments that foster deep engagement, intrinsic motivation, and joy in learning.
-Drawing from Positive Psychology research on flow and the Phoenix Cups® Framework, participants will reflect on how children enter states of flow, what conditions make this possible, and how educators can intentionally create environments where wellbeing and learning thrive.
+This workshop invites educators to explore the concept of flow as a powerful pedagogical tool for designing learning environments that foster deep engagement, intrinsic motivation, and joy in learning.
+Drawing from Positive Psychology research on flow and the Phoenix Cups® Framework, participants will reflect on how children enter states of flow, what developmental and environmental conditions make this possible, and how educators can intentionally cultivate spaces where wellbeing and learning naturally thrive.

-Through discussion, practical examples, and reflective activities, participants will connect the theory of flow to their everyday practice, gaining tools to embed flow as a lens for curriculum decision-making and relational pedagogy.
+Through rich discussion, practical examples, and hands-on reflective activities, participants will connect the theory of flow to their everyday practice, gaining practical tools to embed flow as a lens for curriculum design, environmental planning and relational pedagogy.

 More on Flow Pedagogy